thecartercenter/nemo-docs/content/formsoptionsets/formsoptionsets.rst

 .. image:: excel-option-set.png
   :alt: Excel option set import

-4. In NEMO/ELMO, click :guilabel:`Option Set` menu.
+4. In NEMO, click :guilabel:`Option Set` menu.
 5. Click :guilabel:`Import New Option Set`.
 6. Choose a name for the option set.
 7. Choose the CSV or XLS file created in steps 1-3.
 8. Click :guilabel:`Import`.

 .. note::
   For large files, import can take some time.
-To see the status of the import go to **operations panel** by clicking on the link in the blue notice or going to https://yourelmoinstance/en/operations .
+To see the status of the import go to **operations panel** by clicking on the link in the blue notice or going to https://yournemoinstance/en/operations .

 Import option set with coordinates